-- Langley Vale Centenary Wood is one of four First World War memorial sites in the UK being created by the Woodland Trust, from 640 acres of arable farmland purchased in 2014.
+- Langley Vale Centenary Wood is being created by the Woodland Trust from 640 acres of arable farmland purchased in 2014, one of their four World War Ⅰ memorial sites in the UK.
 They are planting 200,000 native trees and the site will include a memorial area with open spaces and wildflower meadows.

 - The commemorative plaque marks the spot where Emily Davison suffered a fatal injury when she threw herself under the King's horse in the 1913 Derby.
-It was erected in June 2013 to mark the centenary of this event, an important moment in the history of the suffragette movement.
+It was erected in June 2013 to mark the centenary of this important event in the history of the suffragette movement.

 - The 12 acres of land for Rosebery Park were donated to the council by Lord Rosebery, Prime Minister from 1894-95.
 He was a prominent figure in British horseracing and owned The Durdans, in Chalk Lane.